- Student Life

 1) Liturgical life and prayer

 The liturgical and prayer life at MRA include the following: weekly Mass; a weekly praying of the Holy Rosary; First Friday perpetual Adoration, where students and parents adore the Eucharistic presence of Christ; the midday Angelus; daily meditations are shared with students during advent and lent; and parents also gather weekly in the school chapel to pray for each individual student by name.
 High School and Jr. High School students listen to either the daily Gospel reading or a spiritual meditation during homeroom.

 Students in the Elementary School are consistently called to serve one another in the classroom, while at the same time contributing to other service projects for the sake of the entire school.
 Students in the High School are expected to complete a minimum number of service hours per year, and they also compile a service portfolio as part of their theology credits.
-Off campus service locations in the past have included Cor Unum meal center in Lawrence, MA, the Newport Senior Center, Upper Valley Pregnancy Care Center, and numerous senior citizen homes in the surrounding area.
+Off campus service locations in the past have included Cor Unum meal center in Lawrence, MA, the Listen Center, the Newport Senior Center, Upper Valley Pregnancy Care Center, and numerous senior citizen homes in the surrounding area.
 The entire school also participates in the Rice Bowl campaign and Pennies for Patients.